willedmonds/comp20-wedmonds/annotation/README.md

 GitHub Username: willedmonds
 Project: annotation

-1. None thus far :(
+1. Everything is complete
-2. Probably Dan Grichevsky
+2. Talked about event listeners with Dan Grichevsky
-3. ????
+3. About 1.5 hours